rnehareddy74/behavioral-disengagement-intelligence-system-engageiq/README.md

 ### Step 4 — Survival Analysis

 **Why survival analysis on top of risk scoring:**
 Risk score answers *who* will disengage.
 Survival analysis answers *when*.
-Two patients can both have a 0.70 risk score — one projected to disengage in 5 days, another in 6 weeks.
+Two patients can both have a 0.70 risk score where one is  projected to disengage in 5 days, another in 6 weeks.
 They should not receive the same response.

 **In real data:**
 ```python